ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 	- Message area: **Test IP address 192.168.0.1 and then IP address 172.16.0.1.**

+	**Note:** When drafting this email with sensitive data (in this case, two IP addresses) that triggers the DLP policy, a policy tip should be displayed indicating the email violated a DLP policy.
+Because there are two IP addresses, the policy tip would indicate that the email will be blocked, but it would give you the option to override the blockage by entering a business justification for sending this sensitive data.
+Unfortunately, the policy tip will not be dispalyed as previously mentioned.

 8. Immediately after sending the email, Holly should receive two emails in her Inbox from **Microsoft Outlook**. <br/>

 	- The first email should have the subject **Rule detected - High volume of content detected IP address DLP policy**.
 Select this email and review its contents.  <br/>

 	- The second email should be a **Message Blocked** notiification for the email that you just sent.
 Select this email to review its contents.  <br/>

-	**Note:** Holly should have also received a policy tip notifying her that the email was blocked, and it should have allowed her to override the blockage if she provided a business justification.
-However, as previously discussed, policy tips are not functioning because of the mail transport rules you created in an earlier lab, so you will not see the policy tip here.
-The net effect is that the message is blocked and the blockage cannot be overridden.

 9. Switch to LON-CL2.

 10. If you need to sign into the VM, the **Admin** account should appear by default, so enter **Pa55w.rd** in the **Password** field to log in.